artem-zinnatullin/KEEP/proposals/stdlib/result.md

 fun readFileData(file: File): Data
 ```

-This reading function throws exception if file is not found or parsing of a file had somehow failed.
+This reading function throws exception if file is not found or parsing of a file had somehow errored.
 Normally that would
-be fine and the first failure of this kind would terminate the whole program with a stacktrace and explanatory message.
+be fine and the first error of this kind would terminate the whole program with a stacktrace and explanatory message.
-However, for `readFiles` we'd explicitly like to be able to continue after the failure to collect and report all failures.
+However, for `readFiles` we'd explicitly like to be able to continue after the error to collect and report all errors.
 Moreover, we'd like to be able to have a functional implementation of `readFiles` like this:

 ```kotlin